bro256/SimpleRSA/README.md

 1. The ciphertext is decrypted using the private key by calculating `plaintext = ciphertext^d % n`, where `d` is the private exponent.
 2. The decrypted number is converted back to the original message string using `long_to_bytes`.

+### Customization

+- The program allows you to pass a custom message and key size as command-line arguments.
+- By default, the key size is set to 2048 bits, but you can specify a different key size to experiment with smaller or larger keys.
+Be aware that larger keys will take more time to generate and use more resources.